NorthernMan54/homebridge-alexa/README.md

 **Nov 2 - I have just submitted the skill for certification in Italian (IT), English (IN),  Spanish (ES), Japanese (JP), and Spanish (MX).
 This should take 5-7 days, fingers crossed.**

+**Nov 9 - I just received an email back from Amazon, and they are saying that they have a large number of skills to review, and need a few more days.
+Stay tuned.**

 * Supports multiple homebridge instances running on your network.
 * Auto-discovery of multiple Homebridge's
 * Supports devices of homekit Service type Lightbulb, Outlet, Fan, Fan2, Temperature Sensor, Window Coverings and Switch.